Before the Big Event: Carbohydrate Loading

 By Ryan Hutmacher and Sara Haas

-The infamous pre-race pasta dinner…is it a necessity, or waste of time and calories?
+The infamous pre-race pasta dinner ... is it a necessity or a waste of time and calories?
 Is that big plate of pasta before the big event really that helpful?
-Athletes have practiced the ritual of consuming high carbohydrate foods before an event since the late 1960’s.
+Athletes have practiced the ritual of consuming high carbohydrate foods before an event since the late 1960s.
 Scientists have conducted multiple studies since then that prove that carbohydrate loading increases an athlete’s endurance.

 The goal of carbohydrate loading is to increase glycogen, or energy, stores in the body.
 By optimizing the consumption of carbohydrates, athletes can improve their ability to delay fatigue.
 Carbohydrate loading is especially important for triathletes, who typically participate in events that last longer than 90 minutes.
 Maximizing carbohydrate intake can begin as early as seven days or as little as 24 hours before the event.
 Triathletes should aim to consume between 3.5-5.5 grams of carbohydrates per pound of body weight.
 This amount provides sufficient energy to prevent glycogen depletion.